JesseGauntlet/nomable/mydocs/idea.md

 3) If a group member does not have updated cravings, the app will prompt them to update their cravings by swiping
 3) Large image of the top food item the group is craving displayed in the center of the screen
 4) Everyone gets 1 veto, which will display the next food

-- I want data on my preferences, and how they change over time
-1) See a graph of my preferences over time
-2) See a graph of the group's preferences over time
-3) See a graph of the most popular food items over time

 - I want to scroll through my feed and see a variety of food items
 1) See a list of food items that match my preferences